barahaw/GuessMaster/README.md

 - **Smart AI Opponent:** The AI uses a binary search algorithm to guess efficiently.
 - **Hints System:** Receive immediate feedback if your guess is too high or too low.
 - **Scoreboard:** Tracks wins and best scores for both you and the AI, with persistent storage across sessions.
+- **Voice-Controlled Guessing:** Use your voice to say your guess out loud.
+The game recognizes numbers up to 100, including phrases like "forty-two" or "one hundred".
+(Requires a supported browser)
+- **AI Voice Feedback:** The AI can respond with spoken feedback using speech synthesis.
 - **Responsive UI:** Clean, user-friendly interface built with Bootstrap.

 ---